aflors1/Flask_API_Project/README.md

 4. More flexibility with Top Recent Products API

-   It would be nice to give more flexibility with this one to show a different number of top products rather than always just the top 10 because there are most likely more than 10 products with the same, latest added date.
+   More flexibility with this one to show a different number of top products rather than always just the top 10 because there are most likely more than 10 products with the same, latest added date.